A Guest Post by Final Transit

 I must say that Mexico has a lot of catching up to do is much better in this regard.
 I could only spot stray dogs and cats.
 Where did the cows go?
 Ah, in the burritos perhaps… That brings us to the final topic –

 Clue 1: Rotis, Tortillas, Parathas and Gorditas

 These are essentially the same, except that wheat is not as popular in Mexico and corn is reserved for roasting in India.
 The parathas get stuffed with vegetarian fare while the gorditas often get stuffed with meat.
 The best thing about the food?
 You can eat on the street, with your hands, fresh off the cooking pan (and probably on the same plates that was used by five previous people.)

 Clue 2: Hot and spicy

-Being a self-proclaimed connoisseur of chillies, I must point out that Mexican chillies are not the same as Indian ones.
+Being a self-proclaimed connoisseur of chilies, I must point out that Mexican chilies are not the same as Indian ones.
 Regardless, fact remains that food is incomplete without an adequate dressing of chili pepper sauce of some kind.
 The madness goes to the next level – we eat our fruit with ‘chili de fruta' (chili mix/masala to season the fruit).
 Imagine my shock when I was served a pear as dessert in Toronto!